saltstack/salt-enhancement-proposals/accepted/0031-windows-install-anywhere.md

 These registry settings will be created by the installer after the user selects the location for the Salt installation.
-If it is an existing old method installation the registry entries will be created using the old locations as their values.
+If it is an existing old method installation, the registry entries will be created using the old locations as their values unless the user chooses to move them in the GUI or via command- line switch.

 ## Program Files / ProgramData